dongyh20/Chain-of-Spot/README.md

    pip install -e .
    ```

-2. **Initial Weights**: We use [LLaVA-1.5-7B](https://huggingface.co/liuhaotian/llava-v1.5-7b) and [LLaVA-1.5-13B](https://huggingface.co/liuhaotian/llava-v1.5-13b) for finetuning, you may download these models and put them in the checkpoint folder.
+2. **Initial Weights**: We use [LLaVA-1.5-7B](https://huggingface.co/liuhaotian/llava-v1.5-7b) and [LLaVA-1.5-13B](https://huggingface.co/liuhaotian/llava-v1.5-13b) for finetuning, you may download these models and put them in the `./checkpoint` folder.

 3. **Download Data**: The dataset structure is the same as used in LLaVA, and we provide json files to modify original LLaVA training dataset into our dataset in the following part.
 To correctly download the data, please check the [instructions](https://github.com/haotian-liu/LLaVA/tree/main?tab=readme-ov-file#visual-instruction-tuning).